miles0007/daily-tasker/README.md

 # daily-tasker
-node application to track daily task for automation purpose
+Application to track daily task for automation purpose